nicotsou/nicotsou.com/content/blog/windows-anniversary/index.md

 ![A screenshot of Windows 3.1](images/windows-3.1.png)
 _Left: The boot screen.
 Right: The desktop._

 This may seem strange, but people were refusing to upgrade to using a GUI for many years.
 You see, most of the PC users at that time were electronic engineers or hobbyists.
 Spending time in front of a [computer monitor](https://en.wikipedia.org/wiki/Cathode-ray_tube#/media/File:Trinitron_computer-monitor.jpg) was only a benefit for nerds like me.
-On top of that, most of the apps people we were using back then were still running on MS-DOS.
+On top of that, most of the apps people were using back then were still running on MS-DOS.

 Eventually, the adoption of Windows gradually transformed into a tangible reality.
 More and more companies were firing their employees because they were playing Solitaire at work.
 And besides all the efforts Microsoft was putting into [teaching them](https://www.businessinsider.com/why-computers-comewith-solitaire-and-minesweeper-2015-8?r=US&IR=T&IR=T&utm_source=reddit.com) how to use their mouse, they were still preferring to use their keyboard instead.